Gate Motor Repair

 Gate Motor Burned Out or Failing?
 Access Pro Gate Company Can Fix It.

 The gate motor is the mechanical heart of your automatic gate system.
 When it fails, your gate stops moving entirely.
-Access Pro Gate Company diagnoses and repairs all types of gate motors — from small residential swing gate motors to heavy-duty commercial slide gate motors.
-We serve Willis, The Woodlands, Conroe, Montgomery, and all of Montgomery County and North Houston.
+North Houston's summer heat — regularly above 100°F — is one of the leading causes of premature motor failure in this area.
+Operators that run without shade, in direct sun on a south-facing gate post, can overheat and burn out in half the time of a shaded installation.
+Access Pro Gate Company diagnoses and repairs all types of gate motors, from small residential swing gate motors to heavy-duty commercial slide gate operators throughout Montgomery County.

 Signs You're Experiencing This Problem